 If this spot meter happens to be over something bright, like let’s say the sky, then when you press the shutter, the exposure is going to be too dark, because the camera’s going to be compensating for the bright object, for that bright sky, and it’s going to yield a dark and underexposed image.
 Using spot metering outside of manual mode will result in inconsistent and often unusable exposure, but when used correctly, and in manual mode, spot metering over your subject’s skin will guarantee that the exposure comes out correct on the first try.
 This will end up speeding up your shoot process.

+Spot metering is a highly useful and critical tool you have at your disposal, that will allow you to easily achieve the perfect exposure you desire, the first time around.
+Using it will facilitate your creativity in almost any shooting scenario and with any subject, allowing your artistic vision to translate into your images, and on to the viewer.
 It’s going to make you look like a camera whiz, which we all love, and it’s going to allow you to focus on other things rather than trying to figure out your overall camera exposure, and sitting there chimping, and looking into the back of your camera, which is never a good thing.